 Grants for Fellowship Programs at Independent Research Institutions (FPIRI) support fellowships at institutions devoted to advanced study and research in the humanities.
-FPIRI-funded fellowships provide scholars with research time and access to resources that might otherwise not be available to them.
+Recognizing that at times scholars need to work away from their homes and institutions, the FPIRI program offers fellowships that provide scholars with research time, a stimulating intellectual environment, and access to resources that might otherwise not be available to them.

 Fellowship programs may be administered by independent centers for advanced study, libraries, and museums in the United States; American overseas research centers; and American organizations that have expertise in promoting research in foreign countries.
-Individual scholars must apply directly to the institutions themselves.
+Individual scholars apply directly to the institutions for fellowships.
 A list of currently funded institutions is available.

-In the last five competitions the Fellowship Programs at Independent Research Institutions program received an average of twelve applications per competition.
-The program made an average of eight awards per competition, for a funding ratio of 67 percent.
+In the last five competitions the Fellowship Programs at Independent Research Institutions program received an average of thirteen applications per competition.
+The program made an average of nine awards per competition, for a funding ratio of 69 percent.

 The potential applicant pool for this program is limited, since applications are accepted only from independent research institutions that have preexisting fellowship programs.
 On the one hand, this results in a small number of applications each year.
 On the other hand, the quality of the applications tends to be very high, so that most applicants have historically received funding.